mlefrapper/AndroidStarterKit/README.md

 ### Installation

 ## Code style and formatting (spotless)
-This project uses Spotless to ensure consistent code style and formatting.
-Spotless is a Gradle plugin that automatically formats your code according to predefined rules.

 **Running spotless**
-You can run Spotless to format your code using the following Gradle command:

-bash ./gradlew spotlessApply

 This will apply the formatting rules defined in the 'spotless' block.

 ## Gradle plugins
 This project utilizes the following Gradle plugins:

+* **spotless:** Spotless is a Gradle plugin that automatically formats your code according to predefined rules.
+You can run Spotless to format your code using the following Gradle command:
+`./gradlew spotlessApply`

 * **easylauncher-gradle-plugin:** This plugin simplifies the creation and management of adaptive launcher icons for Android.
 It automates the generation of different icon sizes and densities required for various launcher configurations.